April 24. Today's Birthdays

 Born in Chimkent now Turkestan region, he graduated from the Novosibirsk State University, Kazakhstan Institute of Management, Economics and Strategic Research, MBA program at the Atkinson Graduate School of Management, Willamette University.

-He previously held the post of the Chairman of the Board of Kazatomprom.
+He previously held the post of Deputy Chairman of the National Bank of Kazakhstan.